compiler-explorer/compiler-explorer/README.md

 # Impeller Compiler Explorer

 This project add support for ImpellerC to compiler explorer.
-This is still very much a work-in-progress.
+A running instance of the compiler is available at https://compiler.impeller.dev.

 ## Development Instructions